bohan0627/INFO6205/README.md

 # INFO6205
-This is the INFO6205 class repository.
+This repo is used for tracking source code in the class: INFO6205(Program Structure and Algorithms)
-Class: Program Structure and Algorithms
+Professor: Robin